wagov/wasocshared/docs/advisories/20240725002-Docker-Releases-Critical-Security-Advisory.md

 ## Overview

-A security vulnerability has been detected in certain versions of Docker Engine, which could allow an attacker to bypass authorization plugins (AuthZ) under specific circumstances.
+Docker has released a security advisory relating to a vulnerability in certain versions of Docker Engine, which could allow an attacker to bypass authorization plugins (AuthZ) under specific circumstances.

 ## What is vulnerable?